 The Asthma Lead is a member of school staff who takes a lead role within the school to ensure the asthma policy is implemented.
-They should be part of the Senior Leadership Team within school and support the Asthma Champion roles within school.
+They should be part of the Senior Leadership Team within the school and support the Asthma Champion roles within the school.

-The school Asthma Champion have delegated responsibility by the head teacher and school governors to ensure:
+The school Asthma Champions have delegated responsibility by the head teacher and school governors to ensure:

-- Where applicable, schools have an adequate supply of emergency kits and know how to obtain these from their local pharmacy. - Procedures are followed. - The asthma register is up-to date and accessible to all staff. - All children on the register have consent status recorded, an inhaler, a spacer, and a care plan. - New pupils with Asthma added on to the Asthma register and an inhaler, spacer and care plan requested from their parent.
-Consent obtained for emergency inhaler use.
-Inform new teacher of child's condition, ensure that an Asthma Management book is set up for them and that their medication is added to the class medication box.
-Notify also any support staff or welfare staff who will be working with the child.
-Add the child to the Pupils with asthma sheet (to be kept by welfare and senior leaders) - Monitor medication use in school.
+- Where applicable, schools have an adequate supply of emergency kits and know how to obtain these from their local pharmacy. - · Procedures are followed. - The asthma register is up-to date and accessible to all staff. - All children on the register have consent status recorded, an inhaler, a spacer, and a care plan. - That medication use in school is monitored.
 For any salbutamol inhaler use during the school day apart from pre-agreed sport use, parents should be informed (Appendix 9.4.1).
 If a pattern of regular use is emerging at school for example, if a child was using their rescue inhaler three times a week the school nurse (or asthma nurse specialist if family already has links) should be informed.
-The school nurse should then liaise with the child's GP/practice nurse or specialist - Expiry dates are checked at least every half term and impending expiry dates are communicated to parent/guardian. - Replacement inhalers are obtained before the expiry date. - Empty/out of date inhalers are disposed of appropriately (see section 4). - Their own training is up to date. - The school's policy in practice is audited annually by the Asthma champion asnd Asthma Lead.
-The Asthma Lead may enable the school nurse to undertake an annual audit (Appendices 9.5.4) - Emergency kits are checked regularly, and contents replenished immediately after use.
+The school nurse should then liaise with the child's GP/practice nurse or specialist.

+- Expiry dates are checked at least every half term and impending expiry dates are communicated to parent/guardian. - Replacement inhalers are obtained before the expiry date. - Empty/out of date inhalers are disposed of appropriately (see section 4). - Their own training is up to date. - The school's policy in practice is audited annually.
+The Asthma Leads enable the school nurse to undertake the annual audit (Appendices 9.5.4) - Ensure Inhalers and spacers are washed and checked regularly according to instructions; care should be taken not to muddle the components as this could pose a risk to the allergic child.
+If the inhaler and spacer have not been used and have been stored correctly in their own sealed packaging, there is no need for them to be washed. - Emergency kits are checked regularly, and contents replenished immediately after use.

 Asthma Leads and Asthma Champions should be trained and confident to support in an emergency.
-NHS partners in Salford recommend all staff working with young people who have asthma undertake the e-learning for health supporting children and young people's health simproving asthma care together tier 1 training course - Asthma (Children and young people) - elearning for healthcare (e-lfh.org.uk) which takes approximately 1 hour to complete.
+NHS partners in Salford recommend all staff working with young people who has asthma undertake the e-learning for health supporting children and young people's health simproving asthma care together tier 1 training course - Asthma (Children and young people) - elearning for healthcare (e-lfh.org.uk) which takes approximately 1 hour to complete.